strategineer/personal-website/content/bin/rpg/glogm/index.md

 | 10   | Orthodox       |
 | 11   | Spider         |
 | 12   | White Hand     |
+{.table .table-striped .table-bordered .table-sm}

 #### Choosing a Wizard School: Option 2

-From any of the supplements in the Misc Resources section or anything you can find online.
+From [any of the supplements in the Extra Resources section](#extra-resources) or anything you can find online.

 #### Wizard